Description of the HTTP API

 }

 The option field contains the name of the parameter to which your action was applied, and the result field contains the result of an attempt to change the value of this parameter.
-If the new value was assigned successfully to a parameter, then this field will contain EC_OK.
-In case of an error (if this field is not equal to EC_OK), this object may optionally contain an lower_limit field and an upper_limit field that hold the maximum and the minimum permitted value for this parameter.
+If a new value was successfully assigned, the field has the EC_OK value.
+In case of an error, this object may contain a lower_limit field and an upper_limit field that store the maximum and the minimum allowed value for this parameter.

 {